j-c-williams/2450GroupD/Milestone 2/Design Document.md

 4. If it is zero, set the pointer equal to the assigned value
 5. If it is not zero, simply pass to the next word
 6. Write 8 unit tests that test those use cases and other useful tests

+**HALT command use case:**

+- Actor: The program
+- System: Execution control
+- Goal: Successfully terminate the program execution

+Steps:

+1. Parse function code ("+43" for HALT)
+2. Print a message indicating that the program has been halted
+3. Terminate the program execution

+Exceptions:

+- None specific to this command

+**read_txt_file function use case:**

+- Actor: The program
+- System: File I/O and memory management
+- Goal: Successfully load a program from a text file into memory

+Steps:

+1. Prompt the user for the file location
+2. Open the specified file
+3. Read the contents of the file
+4. Split the file contents into individual words
+5. Store each word in the corresponding memory location
+6. Close the file

+Exceptions:

+- If the file cannot be opened or read, handle the appropriate file I/O exceptions

+**main function use case:**

+- Actor: The program and the user
+- System: Program execution control
+- Goal: Successfully execute a BasicML program

+Steps:

+1. Call the read_txt_file function to load the program
+2. Initialize the program counter (pointer) to 0
+3. Enter the main execution loop
+4. For each instruction:
+   a.
+Parse the operation code
+   b.
+Execute the corresponding function
+   c.
+Handle any exceptions that occur
+   d.
+Increment the program counter (unless modified by a branch instruction)
+5. Continue execution until a HALT instruction is encountered or the end of the program is reached

+Exceptions:

+- Handle any exceptions raised by individual instructions
+- Print error messages for unrecognized operation codes